-The mission of Denver College of Nursing, as an institution of higher learning, is to educate students for the diverse opportunities offered by careers in nursing and other health care fields.
+The mission of Denver College of Nursing is to educate students for rewarding and dynamic careers in nursing and other healthcare fields.
 It fulfills this mission by building on a strong foundation of general education, developing critical thinking skills needed for successful careers and a lifetime of learning, and providing quality nursing programs that focus on clinical competence, professionalism, relationship-based holistic care, and evidence-based practice.